What if you could read or even listen to your favorite articles while traveling without even having access to the internet?

 When you save an article to read later, it estimates how much time the article would take if you start reading.

 For example, if you have a waiting time of 15 minutes at the airport and you want to read something in that time.
-So, better would be to start reading an article which takes 10-12 minutes rather than a massive blog post of 30 minutes.
+So, better would be to start reading an article that takes 10-12 minutes rather than a massive blog post of 30 minutes.
 Right?

 Well, Reading Time Estimates come in handy in these situations.